 However, an electric, heavy-duty barber chair can also be very practical, as it will offer more control.
 In many cases, an electric barber chair will also allow you to adjust the headrest, up to 7” or more which is great for close-shaving, while also keeping you, the barber, comfortable.

-Investing in an electric barber chair allows you to utilize enhanced angling and position features, such as adjusting the vertical up/down mobility, as well as controlling the reclining mechanism with ease for maximum precision while cutting hair or shaving.
+Investing in an electric barber chair allows you to utilize enhanced angling and position features, ideal for eyelash extensions, such as adjusting the vertical up/down mobility, as well as controlling the reclining mechanism with ease for maximum precision while cutting hair or shaving.
 Also, using an electric barber chair can mean personalizing how you raise or lower a leg-rest, while keeping the footrest stationary at the same time.
 Perhaps, in some cases an electric barber’s chair is especially practical if you frequently give haircuts to children, as the added customization and comfort can help make them feel more relaxed, and allow you to get the job done more quickly – but safely.

 A reclining barber chair, however, can be equally beneficial if you’re looking to maximize comfort for your clients.
 Most reclining chairs, much like the swivel or 360 degree barber chairs also have locking mechanisms to prevent continuous spinning, or unwanted and unnecessary movement during shaving or cutting.
 As you’ll find with more premium, and advanced functionality reclining barber chairs, the various parts such as footrest, leg-rest, back, and head-rest can often be adjusted to shift to multiple angles, really resembling a dentist chair in comparison – which reflects the original history of old school reclining barber chairs and their precision design.